rogerhu/compsci_guides/Clone-Graph.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

+**General Idea:** Use BFS or DFS to mark visited nodes and to keep track of created copies

 - Using DFS
 <br>
 Step 1.
 Check is current node is empty.